Quest Magazine - Home

 What do breakdown services do?

-As anyone who has ever experienced a vehicle breakdown knows, the sight of an approaching repair/recovery patrol is one of the most welcome on the road.
-With an estimated 40.8 million licensed vehicles in the UK, breakdown services – or roadside recovery/assistance services, to give them their more accurate title – are big business.
-Everyone has heard of:
+As anyone who has faced a vehicle breakdown knows, the sight of an approaching repair/recovery patrol is a welcome relief on the road.
+In the UK, with an estimated 40.8 million licensed vehicles, breakdown services, also known as roadside recovery/assistance services, play a crucial role in the automotive landscape.

-Other familiar names include National Breakdown and the Guild of Experienced Motorists’ GEM Motoring Assist – all are fiercely competitive and proud of their service, each claiming to offer a better deal than the next.
+Other notable names include National Breakdown and GEM Motoring Assist by the Guild of Experienced Motorists, all fiercely competitive, each claiming to offer superior service and value.

-Breakdown service operatives respond to calls in all sorts of places and at all times, being particularly busy on Monday mornings in winter and Friday evenings in summer.
-All providers offer cover either direct from their own fleets, or through partnership arrangements or affinity organisations, and the aim is to reach a motorist in well within an hour of being called out, usually averaging closer to 40 minutes.
+Breakdown service operatives respond to calls in diverse locations and times, experiencing peak activity on Monday mornings in winter and Friday evenings in summer.
+Whether through their own fleets, partnership arrangements, or affinity organizations, providers aim to reach motorists well within an hour of being called out, often averaging closer to 40 minutes.

-Patrols often need to liaise with emergency services and sometimes deal with hazardous loads.
-Safety is paramount, and both patrol officers and call centre staff must be good with people.
-In roadside repair and recovery, patrol officers are often first on the scene, and potentially required to deal with frightened or angry customers.
-They also need to consider traffic, weather and location before the vehicle is even assessed – but, above all, the patrol officer must ensure customer safety.
-Motorway hard-shoulder call-outs can be particularly hazardous.
+Patrol officers frequently collaborate with emergency services and may handle hazardous loads.
+Safety is paramount, requiring both patrol officers and call centre staff to excel in interpersonal skills.
+In roadside repair and recovery, patrol officers are often the first on the scene, managing potentially frightened or angry customers.
+Consideration for traffic, weather, and location is crucial, with the primary focus being on ensuring customer safety, particularly in potentially hazardous motorway hard-shoulder call-outs.

 Transferable skills

-Each sector of the Armed Forces has its own vehicle mechanics and engineering trades, with highly skilled, adaptable people, trained to work and cope in adverse conditions.
+Each sector of the Armed Forces boasts its own cadre of vehicle mechanics and engineering trades, featuring highly skilled and adaptable individuals trained to operate in challenging conditions.
+Within the breakdown industry, relevant trades that can be pursued by those in service include:

 How do I get qualified to work in the breakdown services?